 - 1 tablespoon butter

-- Rinse scallops with water and place on a plate over a paper towel.
+- Rinse scallops and pat dry with a paper towel.

 - Sprinkle scallops with pepper and Old Bay seasoning on each side.

-- Pour juice from pineapple can (about ⅓ cup) in skillet to deglaze; stir.
+- In the same skillet over medium high heat, pour juice from pineapple can (about 1/3 cup) in skillet to deglaze; stir.

-- Add onions, pineapple chunks, & mushrooms; saute for about 3 minutes.
+- Add onions, pineapple chunks, and mushrooms.
+Cook for about 3 minutes, stirring frequently.

-- Add spinach, a handful at a time; stirring until cooked down.
+- Add spinach, a handful at a time, while stirring until cooked down.

-- Serve spinach mixture over jasmine rice & top with seared scallops.
+- Serve spinach mixture over cooked jasmine rice and top with seared scallops.

 - Category: Seafood

 Keywords: seared scallops with spinach over rice